ch-stark/gitops-rbac-example/README.txt

-a certain user should have all permissions a certain user should have readpermissions on one project a certain user should have admin-permissions on one project a certain user should have admin-permissions on one project
+a certain user should have all permissions a certain user should have readpermissions on one project a certain user should have admin-permissions on one project a certain user should have admin-permissions on all projects but not cluster-admin-rights

-currently we use all Clusters and don't configure different-clustersets
+currently we use all Clusters and don't configure Different-Clustersets

 # gitops-rbac-example

 A: Policies (later we will convert more objects into Policies)

-1. Install-Operator
+1. Install-Gitops-Operator
 2. Configure-ArgoCD (rbac: policy: g, system:cluster-admins, role:admin, role:SreAdminGrp)
    https://github.com/ch-stark/gitops-rbac-example/blob/main/policies/policy-config-operator-dex.yaml#L91
-3. Setup-Groups (SreAdminGrp, AppX-AdminGrp, AppX-ViewGrp, AppY-AdminGrp, AppY-ViewGrp)
+3. Setup-Groups (SreAdminGrp, AppX-AdminGrp, AppX-ViewGrp, AppY-AdminGrp, AppY-ViewGrp, Developers)

 # This Policy considers the following example scenario
 #   Two different applications  X and Y are running on the Cluster.